 Almost all features of PatternJam are entirely free, which is excellent!
 You can even save patterns for free and return to them later.

 I recently saw they added a subscription cost if you want to upload fabrics for block preview.
 (I honestly don’t know how they pay their server costs if they don’t have some premium features or ads!)

 Quilt Assistant is a quilt design software free download to convert photos to quilt patterns.

 What’s unique is instead of creating a pixel quilt from a photo (basically, deconstructing a photo into small different-colored squares and sewing these “pixel” squares together), the software helps divide photos into pieces of different shapes and sizes.

 I always find these quilts to be some of the most creative when I go to quilt shows.
 (If you’re in a browsing mood, check out the “My Quilts” section of this site and prepare to be amazed!)

-While this software is in no way a replacement for robust software like Electric Quilt 8, you can draft some quilt blocks in Quilt Assistant and export them to EQ8.
+While this software is not a replacement for robust software like Electric Quilt 8, you can draft some quilt blocks in Quilt Assistant and export them to EQ8.
 (I also like to take paper piecing patterns and import them to my embroidery digitizing software and have my machine piece them.)

 One caveat: This program has not had a reported update since December 2012, and the forum hasn’t had activity since 2016.

-For embroiderers, Inkscape is the best free embroidery digitizing software, and it’s also a great find for quilters with vector graphics experience.
+For embroiderers, Inkscape is the best free embroidery digitizing software, and it’s also an excellent find for quilters with vector graphics experience.